akeneo/pim-helpcenter/content/md/assets/family-by-family-pam-migration.md

 1. You can search for an asset or display an asset by clicking on it If you want to go further, please read this article [Create and display assets](create-and-display-assets.html).

-To view how is structured your asset family:
+To view how are structured your asset families:
 1. Go the `Assets` menu`
+1. Choose an asset family on the left
 1. Click on the button `Edit family` at the top right of the grid
 1. View the family attributes in `Attributes` tab, you can translate the attributes labels for each locale
 1. View the family properties in `Properties` tab, you can translate the family labels for each locale